Government Art Collection

 The GAC occasionally commissions new work.
 In 2017, 'Proposals for the Government Art Collection', a multi-part work by Peter Liversidge, was commissioned as part of 'An Eyeful of Wry', a special exhibition exploring humour in art, as part of Hull 2017 UK City of Culture.

 The Collection is cared for by a small team based in central London.
 A registrar monitors all works of art entering the Collection and keeps track of the flow of works in and out of our premises.
 We also fully document all aspects of the works, including copyright and image reproduction, on a comprehensive database.

-Two art technicians carry out some preventative conservation and restoration to the works of art (and their frames) in the Collection at our premises.
+Art technicians carry out preventative conservation and some restoration to the works of art (and their frames) in the Collection at our premises.
 This work is carefully programmed to match both the requirements for specific buildings and the safety and care of the works themselves.
 All other conservation work is contracted out to freelance conservators.

 For the past 50 years we have regularly lent work from the Collection to public exhibitions.
 We respond positively to requests for loans wherever the practical, security and environmental conditions are acceptable.

 We give tours of our central London building which are very popular.
-We currently run three tours every month for organized groups as well as taking part annually in Open House London and Museums at Night weekends.
+We currently run regular evening tours every month for organised groups, and lunchtime tours for general visitors.
+We participate annually in Open House London and Museums at Night weekends.